Rheumatologist Formal Diagnostic Assessment

 Required

-Rheumatology consultations are recommended for those seeking formal diagnosis for a suspected connective tissue disorder.
-It's particularly valuable when:
+This consultation is for people seeking a formal diagnosis for a suspected connective tissue disorder, particularly when:

-• Your presentation is complex or does not clearly meet diagnostic criteria
+• the presentation is complex and does not clearly meet diagnostic criteria

-• There are features suggestive of autoimmune or inflammatory disease
+• features raise concern for autoimmune or inflammatory disease

-• Red flags raise concern for rarer connective tissue disorders
+• red flags suggest a rarer connective tissue disorder

 Featured practitioners